niharhEAVR/Cohort-3.0-Webdev/class_14/01_database/01_notes/02_hash_pass.md

 ---

-Let’s clarify what it means to "defend against rainbow table attacks" by adding salt to passwords:

 ### Rainbow Table Attack

 A **rainbow table** is essentially a large collection of precomputed hashes for many possible passwords.
 Attackers create these tables by hashing common passwords (like "password123") and storing both the passwords and their corresponding hashes in a table.
 Then, if they get access to a database of hashed passwords, they can quickly look up the hashes in the table to see if any match.
 If they find a match, they can identify the original password without doing any work to crack it—just by using this precomputed table.

 ### How Salting Defends Against This